Pharmacology & Physiology PhD

 About the Curriculum

-The core curriculum is a comprehensive interdisciplinary program of study for all PhD students in the Division of Biomedical Science Programs.
+The core curriculum is a comprehensive interdisciplinary program of study for all PhD students in biomedical science programs.
 The goal of the core curriculum is to provide a broad foundation in biomedical sciences and serve as a framework for advanced study in more specialized areas.

 Courses Repeatable for Credit